Member benefits and fees 2026-27

 over $10M

 ** 1 vote per organisation.
-The WESNET Board is comprised of full-member representatives from all States and Territories, with up to 3 Board positions offered to women identifying as Aboriginal and/or Torres Strait Islander, culturally and linguistically diverse, lesbian, gay, bi-sexual, queer women, or women from other diverse sexual orientation or gender diversity, women with disabilities, older women, younger women, and women from rural and regional Australia.
+The Wesnet Board is comprised of full-member representatives from all States and Territories, with up to 3 Board positions offered to women identifying as Aboriginal and/or Torres Strait Islander, culturally and linguistically diverse, lesbian, gay, bi-sexual, queer women, or women from other diverse sexual orientation or gender diversity, women with disabilities, older women, younger women, and women from rural and regional Australia.
 Full and Associate Members can contact their Board representatives and seek assistance on state and national policy matters, funding issues and opportunities, and any other matters affecting your work preventing and responding to domestic and family violence.